What does “kataomoi” mean in Japanese?

 - kataomoi – 片想い (かたおもい) : a noun meaning ‘unrequited love’ in Japanese.

 Native speakers use this noun to refer to the feeling of love which is one sided and not returned.
-So, its usage is similar to that of the English phrase, “unrequited love”, I think.
+So, the usage is similar to that of the English phrase, unrequited love, I think.

 - 片 : a kanji character often used as a prefix to add the meaning of ‘one-sided’, ‘one way’, ‘one of a pair’, or such.

-These two components tell us that “kataomoi” literally means ‘one-sided love’ in Japanese.
+From these two kanji characters, we can understand that kataomoi literally means ‘one-sided love’ in Japanese.
 This literal interpretation is completely in line with the actual meaning, I think.
 Unrequited love is usually one sided.

-When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about the meanings of the words they form.
-Actually, here, we could get the better understanding of “kataomoi” through the detailed check above.
+When we meet new Japanese words, we should check their kanji characters in detail to understand their meanings clearly and deeply.
+In many cases, kanji characters tell us a lot about the meanings of the words they form.
+Actually, here, we could get the better understanding of kataomoi through the detailed kanji check above.

-So far, I’ve explained the definition and meaning of “kataomoi” together with its grammatical components.
+So far, I’ve explained the definition and meaning of kataomoi together with its kanji characters.
 Then, let me explain how to use it through the example sentences below.

 are wa boku no kataomoi deshi ta – あれは僕の片想いでした (あれはぼくのかたおもいでした)